 How are persons served better off?
 Quantity of clients that are better off and how they are better off, such as percent of clients with improved health and well-being or with increased skills, knowledge or changed behaviors.

-Core performance measures for each strategy will be included in requests for proposals (RFPs).
-Additional program-specific program performance measures will be finalized in partnership with funded organizations.
-Where appropriate, finalized performance measures will also include performance targets that are finalized in partnership with funded entities.
-This approach will strengthen partnerships between King County and VSHSL-funded partners, will support gathering data which will help tell stories in addition to capturing quantitative performance, and will capture both the successes and the challenges of VSHSL programs within communities.
+Core performance measures for each strategy will be included in RFPs.
+Additional program-specific program performance measures will be finalized in consultation with funded organizations.
+Where appropriate, finalized performance measures will also include performance targets that are finalized in consultation with funded entities.
+This approach will strengthen partnerships between King County and VSHSL-funded organizations and entities, will support gathering data which will help tell stories in addition to capturing quantitative performance, and will capture both the successes and the challenges of VSHSL programs within communities.

 Use of Performance Measurement in Contract Monitoring